RadionBik/Hidden-Markov-Model/README.md

 # Hidden Markov Model algorithms

-Inspired by Murphy's book on machine learning.
+Inspired by the Murphy's book on machine learning.

 Basic implementation of Forwards, Forward-Backwards, Baum-Welch and model fitting from known states and data.